influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/trigger.md

 withOptional(optional)
 ```

-Specify whether the Secret or its key must be defined
+"Specify whether the Secret or its key must be defined"

 ## obj template.slack

-SlackTrigger refers to the specification of the slack notification trigger.
+"SlackTrigger refers to the specification of the slack notification trigger."

 ### fn template.slack.withChannel